hci-lab-um/web-ssvep-stimuli-generators/README.md

 More information about these libraries can be found in this peer reviewed publication by the same authors: [Towards Accurate Browser-based SSVEP Stimuli Generation](https://www.scitepress.org/Papers/2020/101594/pdf/index.html).

-## Usage
-To run a specific library, the stimulator's files must be served locally, e.g. using Microsoft Internet Information Services (IIS). ```http://localhost``` should be used as the first part of the web address to launch the library's relevant HTML file within the browser.
+In alignment with [existing documentation](https://developer.mozilla.org/en-US/docs/Web/Performance/CSS_JavaScript_animation_performance), it was found that CSS animations are more stable and performant than their WebGL counterparts.

 ## Generating on-page stimuli
 There are 4 stimuli generators in this repository, `CSS+Square Wave Approximation`, `CSS+Constant Period`, `WebGL+Square Wave Approximation` and `WebGL+Constant Period`.

-After importing the respective script into your HTML document, you can create any number of stimuli on the page using the following `data-*` attributes:
+After importing the library, you can create any number of stimuli on the page using the following `data-*` attributes:

 1. `data-frequency`: specifying the SSVEP stimulus frequency
 2. `data-light-color`: specifying the color of the SSVEP stimulus (N.B. `data-dark-color` currently defaults to `transparent`) **in RGBA format** (e.g. `1,1,1,1` for white)